thibaudcolas/draftjs-filters/pasting/README.md

 * Star list prefixed with `\t` (depth 0), `o\t`, `\t` (depth 1 & 2).
 * Table columns separated with `\t`, eg. `"text": "row 1 col 1\trow 1 col 2",`.
 * [x] Investigate equation block with single tab character `"text": "\t"`.

+## Word 2016

+### Windows

+* With Word 2010 document, same as Word 2010 results in Chrome 63, Firefox 57, Edge 16.
+Also identical in IE11, except for the equation crash.
+* With Word 2016 (macOS) document, same as Word 2010 results in Chrome 63, Firefox 57, Edge 16.
+Also identical in IE11, except for the equation crash.

 ## Google Docs